 Hopefully, these ideas can set up a good foundation for them as they get older.

 It’s called the 4 Buckets Method, it’s pretty self-explanatory.
-I borrowed on the idea of using envelopes for budgeting.
+I borrowed the idea of using envelopes for budgeting.

 I hope I can teach them this method to help them learn the true value of money.